KeazoN/functions.js/README.md

  * Function:
     * darkAndLight() = It is added with onClick.
 The result of styling with CSS on the page will be dark theme and light theme.
 You can also use CSS with ".dark-mode".
-    * openToNav() = It is added with onClick.
-It is used for hamburger-style menus on responsive sites.
-You can also use CSS with ".openNav".

  * Ids
  	* stickNav = The ID of the nav tag.
 Using this ID the navbar will break the barrier above and stay above with "top 0".
  	* writeSecond = You can call the currently found second by giving an ID value to a tag you want.